cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 context
-: An opaque string matching the context provided in the corresponding authentication
+: An opaque string matching the context provided in the corresponding credential
 request, or empty string if one was not provided.

 data